Chapter 1 of the book Demons, Heroes and Fortune Cookies

 "What?" his father responds, bewildered that a conversation between him and his second born was transpiring.
-"You were two years old.
-He sorta visited us when we lived in Novato."
+"You were two years old when he sorta visited us in Novato."

 Confused, but content with where the direction of their conversation was heading, El continues, slightly bolder and not overthinking.

 "I don't get it, Dad.
-I thought you said Grandpa never visited America."
+I thought you said Grandpa never came to America."

 His deduction was enough for his father to take a confused glance at El's curious eyes before reconnecting back to the television.
-"You just weren't old enough to remember when he did visit."
+"You just weren't old enough to remember when he visited."

 "I don't get it."

 Never looking down at his channel changer's buttons, his father turns the television off as effortlessly as a blind man reading a braille sheet.
-Straightening his posture on his recliner, he tells a story his son already lived, but is incapable to remember.
-Even with much effort, his father did not appear comfortable.
+Straightening his posture on his recliner, he tells the story his son already lived, but was too young to remember.
+Even with much effort, his father could not get comfortable.

-"Well," he repeats, straightening his back, "you were still in diapers, playing with your brother in the room when you met him.
+"Well," he repeats, straightening his back, "you were still wearing diapers, playing with your brother in the room when you met him.
 Your brother ran outside yelling somebody had walked into the room.
-You were too young to talk, but you were babbling to someone who wasn't there."
+You were too young to talk, but I found you babbling to someone who wasn't there."

-Eu El's gaze turns into the lost look of a child figuring out the nature of calculus for the first time.
+Eu El's gaze turns into the lost look of a child figuring out calculus for the first time.

-A discomforting echo of "someone who wasn't there" was enough to burrow deeply into his mind, and seep back out from his pores through freshly formed goosebumps.
+A frightening sound of his father's voice saying, "someone who wasn't there" was enough to burrow deeply into El's mind, and coldly seep out from his pores through the goosebumps that freshly formed.

-"Then, I saw you pushing your trucks in front of you as if you were playing with someone."
+"Soon, I saw you pushing your trucks as if you were playing with someone in front of you."

 "Then what?"
 El asks, clearly spooked.
 "Was it grandpa?"

 "I didn't know at the time.
-I mean I didn't know until after you rolled your toy trucks to the empty spot in front of you."
+I mean, I didn't know until after you rolled your toy trucks in front of you."

 "I," his father clears his throat.
-"I saw how each time you rolled your trucks, the trucks kept rolling; they kept rolling back to you."
+"I saw how every time you rolled your trucks, the trucks kept rolling; they kept rolling back to you."

 "Yeah," his father unsettlingly validates.
 "They rolled back to you by themselves.
 One...by...one."

-"You wouldn't remember any of this," his dad reminds him, noticing the hint of denial in Eu El's eyes.
+"You wouldn't remember any of this," his dad reminds him, noticing the denial in his son's eyes.
 "But, I know what I saw."

 El struggles to ask, "What happened afterwards?"